 A personal loan can be more cost-effective than a credit card to finance certain purchases.
 The more you understand about personal loans and how they work, the better prepared you should be to use the tool wisely.

-Personal loans: moderate restrictions Personal loans fall somewhere in-between credit card debt and mortgage or car loans.
+Personal loans: moderate restrictions Personal loans fall somewhere in between credit card debt and mortgage or car loans.
 Can you use a personal loan for anything?
-Like credit-card borrowing, personal loans typically don’t restrict how the money is used.
+Like credit card borrowing, personal loans typically don’t restrict how the money is used.
 In addition, they are usually unsecured, so collateral is not required.
-Personal loans do have structured repayment terms, but these are typically shorter than for mortgage or car loans (often three to five years for a personal loan, compared to four to eight years for car loans and 15 to 30 years for mortgages).
+Personal loans do have structured repayment terms, but these are typically shorter than mortgage or car loans (often three to five years for a personal loan, compared to four to eight years for car loans and 15 to 30 years for mortgages).